 Anna Chaplaincy seeks to accompany older people at this age and stage of their lives.
 It is an ecumenical, community-based, chaplaincy promoting the spiritual welfare of older people.
 Anna Chaplaincy is a person-centred and non-judgemental ministry for people of strong, little or no faith at all.

-Anna Chaplaincy is part of the Bible Reading Fellowship.
+Anna Chaplaincy is part of BRF.
 You can find out more here.

-The cost, in the region of £180.00, includes morning and afternoon refreshments, meals from Friday evening to Sunday lunch, accommodation in single en-suite rooms and all teaching materials.
+The cost of £180.00, includes morning and afternoon refreshments, meals from Friday evening meal to lunch on Sunday, accommodation in single en-suite rooms and all teaching materials.